ZhaiDavid/VeroScribe/README.md

 ## Future Improvements

-Besides a more robust authentication system and backend, I would implement the following features to improve communication between physicians and patients:
+Besides a more robust authentication system and backend, I would implement the following features to improve communication between clinicians and patients:
    - An autofill/AI assistant to help patients describe their symptoms and reason for visit in greater detail
-   - An AI overview system that summarizes patient concerns and relevant visit history for physicians before the consultation begins
+   - An AI overview system that summarizes patient concerns and relevant visit history for clinicians before the consultation begins

 ## Run locally